On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Performance Evaluation with Optimized Phase Shifts

 Fig.~\ref{fig:sRateVsEMI} indicates a decline in sum rate as EMI power increases.
 For this scenario, an RIS with $225$ elements is used in cluster~1.
 As EMI gets stronger, the presence of interference knowledge allows the optimization to adjust phase shifts more effectively.
 As a result, the difference between interference-aware and interference-unaware optimization becomes larger.
 In both cases, interference-aware optimization consistently outperforms its interference-unaware counterpart.
 Furthermore, the advantage of interference awareness becomes increasingly significant as the number of RIS elements grows or as the EMI power intensifies.
 This is because, when interference knowledge is available, the phase optimization process can adaptively address interference effects.
 A larger RIS provides more controllable elements for phase adjustments when interference knowledge is present.
 As EMI gets stronger, the availability of interference knowledge enables the RIS to adapt its phase configuration more effectively to address dominant interference.

-In all our experiments, we observe that the EIF scenario delivers the highest performance, followed sequentially by the EMI and the combined EMI and IRR scenarios.
-The combined effect of EMI and IRR results in greater performance degradation compared to EMI alone, since the coexistence of both interference sources amplifies the adverse effects on the received signal and SINR.
-This trend highlights the system’s sensitivity to external interference sources and the importance of incorporating interference awareness in the optimization process.
 The results confirm that as interference levels increase, adaptive phase shift optimization becomes increasingly crucial to maintain system efficiency.
 Hence, the proposed AO-based optimization framework demonstrates its capability to address interference and enhance the overall sum rate performance under varying environmental conditions.